Dhammada Collective brings participatory design and cultural preservation to the fore in India

 Dhammada Collective: a profile

 At the core of the collective’s work are two interlinked ideas.
-The first is participatory design, best exemplified by their largest commission to date: an ongoing project to co-create over 50 ‘rural homestays’ directly with homeowners across nine villages in the central state of Madhya Pradesh for the local tourism board.
+The first is participatory design, best exemplified by their largest commission to date: an ongoing project in collaboration with the non-profit Hunnarshala Foundation to co-create over 50 ‘rural homestays’ directly with homeowners across nine villages in the central state of Madhya Pradesh for the local tourism board.

 Similarly, in the northern hilly state of Himachal Pradesh, the collective is working with students and villagers to rebuild a primary school that was ravaged by recent floods.
 This method, especially in this part of the world, comes with its challenges.
 ‘We’re engaging with communities who haven't worked with architects before,’ says Channa.
 ‘So building trust is a struggle.
 We have to unlearn what we have learnt and learn from what they know.’

 Cultural preservation is the second aspect that unites the collective’s work; every project begins with a survey of local materials and vernacular ways of building and living.
-A community plunge pool in Bhopal, for instance, is constructed in locally-sourced basalt, topped with red sandstone that further encases ‘grinding’ stones made by local craftsmen — in a design reminiscent of traditional stepwells.
+A plunge pool at a private homestay in Bhopal, for instance, is constructed in locally sourced basalt, topped with red sandstone that further encases ‘grinding’ stones made by local craftsmen – in a design reminiscent of traditional stepwells.

 ‘I can’t say that it’s very financially rewarding yet,’ admits Prabhakar of their unconventional practice, ‘but we’re hoping to get there someday.’
 The collective has already started developing craft-based products, as much to diversify their revenue streams as to support local economies.